The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that it served.

 Wakefield Old Wharf, at the end of the Old Cut, was where the Aire & Calder Navigation company established its headquarters in a building that can still be seen today in the business centre known as Navigation Yard.

-Hebble Wharf now stands on the site of another major canal warehouse – this one owned by the Aire & Calder Navigation Company – and in the heyday of canal traffic, long barges from the Aire & Calder would dock here to offload cargo for transfer to the shorter Calder & Hebble barges, as can be seen in the picture below.
+Hebble Wharf was built between 2006-2008 on the site of another major canal warehouse – this one owned by the Aire & Calder Navigation Company – and in the heyday of canal traffic, long barges from the Aire & Calder would dock here to offload cargo for transfer to the shorter Calder & Hebble barges, as can be seen in the picture below.
 The iron mooring bollards for these barges are still in place today.

 In the images below, we see the Aire & Calder warehouse at the entrance to Wakefield Flood Lock, alongside a picture taken at the same location today.